koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_58_cpt-carriage-paid-to-seller-buyer.md

-# CPT – Carriage paid to Seller Buyer
+# Slide 58 of Lecture 2 contains information about CPT – Carriage paid to Seller Buyer
 # The image in slide 58 of lecture 2 shows a schematic representation of a supply chain:
 The top portion features silhouettes of transportation modes.
 Three airplanes are evenly spaced across the top of the image.
 Below each plane, there is a cargo ship with containers.
 The ships have anchors drawn on their hulls, and containers are stacked on deck.